grumpyjames/birding-almanac/blog/frampton-marsh/frampton-marsh.md

 We get almost to the end of this path before we run out of time - we need to head back to the car to rescue our lunch before it gets driven away.
-Just as we're deciding though, we spot several keen looking birders transfixed in the distance.
-Following their binoculars, we find a tern of some sort fishing in a channel off to our right, and with a bit of squinting it's clear to us this is the sightings' boards Black Tern.
+Just as we're deciding though, we spot several keen-looking birders transfixed in the distance.
+Following their binoculars, we find a tern of some sort fishing in a channel off to our right, and with a bit of squinting it's clear to us this is the sightings' board's Black Tern.
 Victorious, we start on our return to the car, but on the way we have further joy - a Little Stint is associating itself closely enough with some Dunlins that we can pick it out.